lambdaclass/cairo-vm/docs/python_vm/README.md

 *Left side of flow diagram analysis*

 ## Clarifications on memory:
-CairoRunner's memory is the same as vm_memory and segments.memory (where segments is a MemorySegmentManager that contains a reference to memory), this memory will then become the VirtualMachine's run_context's memory, but changes to one wont affect the other.
-CairoRunner's Memory doesnt change after each step, unless a hint is executed.
+CairoRunner's memory is the same as vm_memory and segments.memory (where segments is a MemorySegmentManager that contains a reference to memory), this memory will then become the VirtualMachine's run_context's memory, but changes to one won't affect the other.
+CairoRunner's Memory doesn't change after each step, unless a hint is executed.
 When hints interact with memory (ie when alloc() creates a new memory segment) the run_context's and the CairoRunner's memory will both be affected equally.

 ## [`cairo_run`](https://github.com/starkware-libs/cairo-lang/blob/b614d1867c64f3fb2cf4a4879348cfcf87c3a5a7/src/starkware/cairo/lang/vm/cairo_run.py#L219)